Be part of something to be proud of...

 • A passion for Jewish engagement, healthcare, and the mission of Hadassah and HWZOA.

-• Strong Leadership with proven ability to build, manage, mentor, motivate, and hold accountable to high standards, a diverse results-driven team, located in remote locations, with a commitment to excellence; experience leading a team of frontline fundraisers.
+• Leadership experience with proven ability to build, manage, mentor, motivate, and hold accountable to high standards, a diverse results-driven team, located in remote locations, with a commitment to excellence; experience leading a team of frontline fundraisers.

 • Creative, innovative, entrepreneurial and strategic inclinations; ability to listen to others and learn from their best ideas.